mjanssen/graduation-frontend-setups/README.md

 # What's this?

 This repository allows developers to create a complete front-end setup with all the tools a developer needs (check [included tools](#included-tools)).
 It even removes itself when it's done!
+You can even use your own application setup, without the hassle of configuring a module bundler like Webpack :crystal_ball:

 ---